 Corneal Reshaping While You Sleep

 At Optical Expressions, we can map the shape of your corneas precisely and then fabricate special contact lenses.
 Unlike standard contacts, you’ll wear these lenses at night.
-The lenses perform a subtle corneal reshaping as you sleep, meaning you can take them out the next morning and enjoy perfect or near-perfect vision.
+The Ortho K contact lens performs a subtle corneal reshaping as you sleep, meaning you can take them out the next morning and enjoy perfect or near-perfect vision.

 Ortho-K can help you see clearly for one or two days at a time, or possibly even longer.
-By wearing them regularly at night, you can maintain your clarity of vision for as long as you decide to continue using them.
+By wearing the Ortho K lenses regularly at night, you can maintain your clarity of vision for as long as you decide to continue using them.
 If you decide to use another form of vision correction, stop wearing the Ortho-K lenses, and your corneas will assume their previous shape again.
 Talk to our knowledgeable staff to see whether Ortho-K makes sense for you.

 Who Is Ortho-K For?